Tuxedo for Men: Complete Style Guide

 Both are classic formal lapel styles - choose your favourite look, you can’t go wrong!

-Choose the Perfect Tuxedo Shirt
+Choose the Right Tuxedo (Dinner) Shirt

 A tuxedo is worn with a white shirt with studs instead of buttons.
 It is called a dinner shirt.

 The shirt can have a traditional wing collar or a wider spread collar to accommodate a bow tie.